Back to Home

 • Token materialCardboard punch-out (Starter, Standard) or acrylic (Deluxe)

-• Die materialResin with engraved faces (Standard, Deluxe)
+• DiceStandard engraved six-sided dice (Standard, Deluxe)

 • BoxMagnetic-close hard box for Standard and Deluxe